RealDaniG/QFS/README.md

 ## ⚡ QFS V13.6 – Constitutional Integration Release

-**What's New in V13.6:**
+**What's New in V13.8:**

-QFS V13.6 transforms the constitutional layer from specification into **structural enforcement**.
-All economic operations, NOD allocations, and state transitions are now guarded by mandatory, SDK-enforced constitutional checks.
+QFS V13.8 introduces **Value Nodes** and the **Explain-This** architecture.
+It transforms the system from a "black box" economy into a fully transparent, replayable, and explainable platform.
+Every reward and ranking is now legally and cryptographically traceable to specific ledger events and policy versions.

 ### Core Achievements

-✅ **Constitutional Guards Deployed** - 3 core guards enforcing economic bounds and NOD invariants
+✅ **ATLAS 1.1 Integration** - Full "Explain-This" support for Rewards & Rankings
-✅ **No Bypass Paths** - Guards integrated at module, engine, and SDK levels
+✅ **Value-Node Replay Engine** - Deterministic state reconstruction from event logs
-✅ **AEGIS Integration** - Hash-anchored telemetry snapshots for deterministic replay
+✅ **Hardened Signals** - HumorSignalAddon integrated with Zero-Sim compliance
-✅ **Structured Error Codes** - 27+ machine-parsable codes for CIR-302 integration
+✅ **Constitutional Guards** - 3 core guards enforcing economic bounds and NOD invariants
-✅ **Defense in Depth** - Multi-layer validation (TreasuryEngine → RewardAllocator → StateTransitionEngine → SDK)
+✅ **Defense in Depth** - Multi-layer validation (Treasury → Replay → Explain)

 ### Constitutional Guards